blockchainsllc/in3-docs/docs/rpc.md

 - `cbtx`:  hex - the serialized coinbase transaction of the block (this is needed to get the verified block number)
 - `cbtxMerkleProof`: hex - the merkle proof of the coinbase transaction, proofing the correctness of the cbtx.

-The finality headers from the `final`-field will be used to perform a finality proof.
-To verify the block number we are going to perform a block number proof using the coinbase transaction (`cbtx`-field) and the merkle proof for the coinbase transaction (`cbtxMerkleProof`-field).
+The finality headers from the `final`-field will be used to perform a [finality proof](https://git.slock.it/in3/doc/-/blob/19-documentation-verification-process/docs/bitcoin.md#finality-proof).
+To verify the block number we are going to perform a [block number proof](https://git.slock.it/in3/doc/-/blob/19-documentation-verification-process/docs/bitcoin.md#block-number-proof) using the coinbase transaction (`cbtx`-field) and the merkle proof for the coinbase transaction (`cbtxMerkleProof`-field).

-*Description for finality proof, extract block number and merkle proof will be part of the concept.*

 **Example**